Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

-We wanted to offer students from the Class of 2024 the opportunity to voice their worries and ask questions anonymously about their next steps as they head off to college.
+We wanted to offer students from the Class of 2025 the opportunity to voice their worries and ask questions anonymously about their next steps as they head off to college.
 We answered ten questions posed by students who shared their authentic college fears with us.

 1. Did I pick the right major?
 If not, how easy is it to change?

-Prior to heading off to college, it makes sense to take a career-based assessment to understand your current skills, how you think about the world of work, and what paths appeal to you.
-Thereafter, book time with your advisor and career services to establish further career clarity.
-Do a pre and post analysis of your coursework each semester and determine fit, feel, and future opportunities to see if they resonate with you.
+Prior to heading off to college, it makes sense for students to take a career-based assessment to understand their current skills, how they think about the world of work, and what paths appeal to them.
+Thereafter, they should book time with their advisor and career services to establish further career clarity.
+Do a pre and post-analysis of coursework each semester and determine fit, feel, and future opportunities to see if they resonate with the student.

 a.
 Does my college major define my future?